Caribbean Cruise Packing List For Kids

 • Use travel bags for shoes!
 This will be so great to keep dirty soles off your clothes.

-• Make sure to bring an extra Ziplock bag or empty trash bag with you.
+• Make sure to bring an extra galloon Ziplock bag or empty trash bag with you.
 This is for wet swimsuits and swim covers on the way home.
 Don’t worry about towels friends, the boat will have those for you.

 • Buy sand buckets on the beach!
 Don’t worry about packing toys; your kids will get enough toys and fun along the way!